wp-plugins/multipurpose-css3-animated-buttons/readme.txt

 = Multipurpose CSS3 Animated Buttons Needs Your Support =

 If you enjoy using Multipurpose CSS3 Animated Buttons and find it useful, think about the time and effort put into it so please consider [__making a donation__](http://www.sebla.dk/mab/donate/).
 Your donation will help encourage and support the plugin's continued development and better user support.

+= Warning! =

+Internet Explorer does not yet support the @keyframes rule or the animation property!Check this [link](http://www.w3schools.com/css3/css3_animations.asp) for more info.

 == Installation ==